flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 **Export to CSV / Export to XML.** You are able to download all submissions of each form in **CSV** or **XML** format by clicking on these buttons.

 **Show Filters.** Form Maker lets you filter form submissions by values provided by user, e.g. submitter’s email address, name and more.
-Press **Show Filters** button, write the values you wish to search with, then press **Search.** Click **Reset** button to clear the filters.
+Press **Show Filters** button on form submissions, write the values you wish to search with, then press **Search.** Click **Reset** button to clear the filters.

 **Add/Remove Columns.** This button will help you customize the columns which display in submissions of the selected form.
 Click on the button and unmark the columns you wish to hide.

-*Note: Adding/Removing columns does not delete columns from the submissions table.
+*Note: Adding/Removing columns does not delete columns from the submissions table of your forms.
 It just hides them until you activate them again.*

 **Block IPs / Unblock IPs.** In case you are receiving spam submissions from certain IP addresses, you can block these addresses.
 Mark all spam submissions as checked, choose **Block IPs** option from **Bulk Actions** and press **Apply.** You are able to unblock these IP addresses anytime.